ARCTraining/instructor-training/_episodes/01-welcome.md

 > ## Today's Trainers
 >
-> To begin class, each Trainer should give a brief introduction of themselves.
+> To begin today, each Trainer should give a brief introduction of themselves.
 >
 > (For some guidelines on introducing yourself, see some content from
 > later in the workshop: [Workshop Introductions](http://carpentries.github.io/instructor-training/23-introductions/index.html))